pgeu/pgeu-system/docs/confreg/wiki.md

 New wiki pages and edits *in the backend system* will generate an email to the conference contact address (but not to regular attendees, subscribed or not).

+## Sending email

+Using the send email functionality, it is possible to send an email to attendees that have explicit permissions on a wiki page.
+This is a one-time email that goes to the attendees email and is optionally stored on their registration page.

+It is not possible to send an email to a public wiki page - for those, using a regular attendee email is better.
+The same applies to wiki pages where the permissions are set by registration type.
+If a page has both registration type and direct attendee permissions, email will be sent only to the direct attendees.